alkampfergit/personal-blog/codewrecks/content/post/old/2009/09/use-aspnet-membership-provider-with-a-wcf-svc-service.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-Iâ€™ve created a valid user Test, that belongs only to role â€œTestersâ€, and when you try to call the HelloWorld method you will get an exception â€œaccess deniedâ€ because the user does not belongs to requested role.
+I've created a valid user Test, that belongs only to role â€œTestersâ€, and when you try to call the HelloWorld method you will get an exception â€œaccess deniedâ€ because the user does not belongs to requested role.

 Sometimes you can encounter the following exception.